tsukinoko-kun/ClayMan/Readme.md

 ## Final Notes

 Since this library is just a wrapper for Clay; any original clay structs, macros, or functions can still be called.
 However, there is no need to initialize Clay or create a Clay_Arena of your own.
-Furthermore, doing so could cause issues or lead to unforseen behavior.
+Furthermore, doing so without using the alternate Constructor could cause issues or lead to unforseen behavior, see [Advanced Use](#advanced-use).
 Do keep in mind, this library (and Clay), are in developement, and anything could change.
 The version of clay provided in this repo (and renderer), are guaranteed to be compatible, and will be updated accordingly.
 Any future updates to this library will be posted in the Change Log section.
+This wrapper does not expose all of the Clay API, but most of it can still be manually used without issue if you know what you are doing.
+If you have any requests or issues, I am open to all.
 Happy Coding!

 ## Change Log

 - January 21, 2025
     - ClayMan was published.
+- January 23, 2025
+    - Added example for advanced use.